FAQs

 Energy & Natural Resources: Mining (includes Health & Safety) (South Africa)

 This section covers specialised work in matters relating to mining and mineral exploration.
 This includes transactional activity in the mining sector, investments, project development and project financing, as well as supply agreements.
 Mining rights, regulatory compliance and environmental issues related to mining activities are also covered.
 Contentious proceedings relating to mining and natural resources are also covered by this section.
 This section contains a subsection entitled Mining: Health & Safety which covers health and safety matters arising from mining operations, including accident investigations as well as official inquiries and accident-related disputes.
+Law firms are welcome to upload a separate work highlight submission for Mining: Health & Safety matters.

 Financial Services: Regulatory (Cayman Islands)

-This new section covers advice relating to Cayman Islands Monetary Authority regulations, as well as anti-money laundering and FATCA concerns.
+This section covers advice relating to Cayman Islands Monetary Authority regulations, as well as anti-money laundering and FATCA concerns.
 Law firms will typically act for major names in the financial services field, such as banks, private equity houses and asset managers as well as trust companies and insurers.
 Lawyers will also advise on compliance issues arising from international sanctions and assist clients with their preparation for reviews by the relevant regulatory authorities.
-Regulatory issues relating to fintech, cryptocurrency and virtual assets is also relevant.
+Regulatory issues relating to fintech, cryptocurrency and virtual assets are also relevant.
 Broader regulatory concerns, such as data protection matters, do have a place in this section, but strictly as such advice relates to the financial services industry.

 Intellectual Property (Israel)